All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The STEP Trials and Weight Loss Magnitude

 Wegovy (semaglutide 2.4mg) has been studied in the STEP clinical trial program involving over 4,500 participants.
-In the STEP 1 trial, participants without diabetes lost an average of 14.9% of body weight over 68 weeks .
-The STEP 3 trial, which combined Wegovy with intensive behavioral therapy, achieved 16% weight loss .
+In the STEP 1 trial[1], participants without diabetes lost an average of 14.9% of body weight[1] over 68 weeks .
+The STEP 3 trial[2], which combined Wegovy with intensive behavioral therapy, achieved 16% weight loss .
+For a complete cost breakdown, see our affordable GLP-1 options.

-For arthritis patients, this level of weight loss is clinically transformative.
+For arthritis patients, this level of weight loss is clinically significant.
 The Arthritis, Diet, and Activity Promotion Trial (ADAPT) established that a combination of weight loss and exercise reduced self-reported disability scores by 24% and knee pain by 30% in older adults with knee OA .
 Wegovy's weight loss substantially exceeds the thresholds used in these arthritis-focused studies.

 The SELECT Trial[3] and Inflammation Reduction